CLICK HERE IF YOU WOULD LIKE TO CONTACT A MEMBER OF SCHOOL STAFFClick here for latest updates

-Music is an integral part of all of our lives and at The Divine Mercy School, we aim to ensure that the children are provided with the best possible opportunities to acquire a life-long love of music.
-To do this we ensure that:
+In order to ensure the children are provided with the best possible opportunity to have a life-long love of music we ensure that:

-Throughout school, we use an online music programme called Charanga to support our music teaching.
-This gives the children the opportunity to engage with music through interactive and visual resources.
-It provides wide exposure to different musical genres with opportunities to explore and grow as musicians and singers.
+Throughout the school, we use an online music scheme called Charanga.
+This scheme gives children the opportunity to engage with music through interactive and visual resources.
+It provides wide exposure to different musical genres with lots of opportunities to explore and grow as musicians and singers.

-In addition, in Key stage 1 and key stage 2 professional musicians teach each class every 2 weeks for 30 minutes.
+In addition, in Key stage 1 and key stage 2 professional musicians teach each class every 2 weeks for 30mintues.
 They incorporate their own skills, Charanga and our learning challenge topics into their lessons to ensure all children progress.